-Abnormal changes in the voice are called “hoarseness.”
-When hoarse, the voice may sound breathy, raspy, strained, or show changes in volume or pitch (depending on how high or low the voice is).
 Voice changes are related to disorders in the sound-producing parts (vocal cords or folds) of the voice box (larynx).
 While breathing, the vocal cords remain apart.
-When speaking or singing, they come together and, as air leaves the lungs, they vibrate, producing sound.
-Swelling or lumps on the vocal cords hinder vibration, altering voice quality, volume, and pitch.
+When speaking or singing, vocal cords move towards each other and, as air leaves the lungs, they vibrate, which then produces sound.
+Swelling or growths on the vocal cords prevent vibration, can cause changes in voice quality, volume, and pitch.

 - Speaking in noisy situations